Wcubed/dungeondraft-asset-tools/readme.md

 This command line program can currently read a complete folder of asset packs, clean any object tags / tag sets that don't have any objects associated with them, and then output the cleaned packs into a different folder.

+Works on Linux.
+Should also work on Windows, but hasn't been tested there.

 For further usage instructions, call with the `-h` or `--help` arguments.

+__Do not redistribute asset packs without the permission of the original creator__.

 # Building